Motorcycle engine – Understanding the different types

 3. Excellent torque

-Cons of Parallel Twin Engine
+Cons Of Parallel Twin Engine

 1. Higher vibrations compared to other premium engine types